MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

 ## Configure application components

-In this section we will configure the home and guarded components of the application.
+In this section you'll configure the home and guarded components of the application.
 The home component is the landing page of the application and the guarded component is the page that is only accessible to authenticated users.

 1. Open _src/app/home/home.component.ts_ and replace the existing code with the following code snippet.
-This code defines the functionality of the home page of the application.

     ```JavaScript
     import { Component, Inject, OnInit } from '@angular/core';